ITSme71/complexNumber/README.md

 	Output executable is "niam"

 2. In CPP
-	Class is used to implement comlex number.
+	Class is used to implement complex number.
 	Input & output data type is "float", which can be changed (using typedef) according to need.
 	Real and imag variable are private in this class.
 	Basic complex functions are implemented.